 Try 10 Free IQ Questions →The Physical Cost

-The financial cost is quantifiable.
-The physical cost is harder to measure but equally devastating.
+The financial cost is quantifiable; the physical cost is harder to measure but no less serious.

 CTE — chronic traumatic encephalopathy — is a degenerative brain disease caused by repeated head impacts.
-It has been found in 99% of donated NFL player brains studied by Boston University researchers (Mez et al., JAMA, 2017).
-The disease begins not in the NFL but in youth football, where developing brains absorb repeated impacts at rates the medical community is only beginning to measure.
+Boston University researchers found it in 99% of donated NFL player brains (Mez et al., JAMA, 2017).
+The disease actually begins in youth football, where developing brains absorb repeated impacts at rates the medical community is only beginning to measure.

 The physical toll beyond the brain.